floweethehub/thehub/README.md

 This repository contains

 * the Hub: the headless (server) Bitcoin Cash node software
-* Hub-qt: a GUI version of the Hub
 * Indexer: Provides various data-stores to speed up lookups on the blockchain.
-* pos / cachier: a beta version of the point-of-sale application.
 * Libraries shared between many of the Flowee applications.
+* hub-cli: the command-line interface to the Hub server.
+* bitcore-proxy: a client of hub+indexer to generate the bitcore APIs
+* txVulcano: Transaction generator testing application.
+* unspentdb: Application to introspect and optimize your UTXO database.
+* Hub-qt: a test (gui) version of the Hub
+* pos / cashier: a beta version of the point-of-sale application.

 # Building a Hub that connects you to Bitcoin Cash

-Bitcoin Cash is
-still a mysterious black box to most companies that would potentially want to use it, or build applications on top of.
+Bitcoin Cash is still a mysterious black box to most people and companies that would potentially want to use it, or build applications with.

-Flowee is being built to help you connect to the Bitcoin Cash network and handle all the validation, parsing and low level database access for all your Bitcoin needs.
-Including many needs you didn't even know you had!
+Flowee has been built to help you use Bitcoin Cash.
+Bring you a platform to stand on when you simply use or when you build with Bitcoin Cash.

 The codebase is derived from the one that originally was created by Satoshi Nakamoto, the inventor of Bitcoin.
 This way you know you won't get